5jt/dyalog-cookbook/manuscript/20_RegularExpressions.md

 A>
 A> Note that "IC" is the principle option.
 That means that if no other option needs to be specified you can omit the "IC"; this would do: `⎕S 0 ⍠ 1 ⊢ 'whatever'`.
 "IC" stands for "Ignore Case".
 A 1 would make a search pattern case insensitive.
 The default is 0.
 A>
-A> In this chapter we won't discuss all these options but "IC", "Mode", "DotAll", "Greedy" and "UCP".
+A> In this chapter we won't discuss all these options but "IC", "Mode", "DotAll", "Greedy" and "UCP"; these are the most important ones.
 For the others refer to `⎕R`'s help page.

 But wouldn't it be better to use the `+` rather than the `*` here?
 After all we are not interested in `""` because their is nothing between the two double quotes?
 Good point except it does not work: